VIDIUN/nginx-vod-module/README.md

 The optional features are:
 1. Thumbnail capture & volume map - depend on ffmpeg (3.0 or newer)
 2. Audio filtering (for changing playback rate / gain) - depends on ffmpeg (3.0 or newer) and also on libfdk_aac.
-	Due to licensing issues, libfdk_aac is not built into kaltura ffmpeg packages
+	Due to licensing issues, libfdk_aac is not built into vidiun ffmpeg packages
 3. Encryption / decryption (DRM / HLS AES) - depends on openssl
 4. DFXP captions - depends on libxml2
 5. UTF-16 encoded SRT files - depends on iconv